polkadot-fellows/xcm-format/README.md

 Operands:

-- `give: MultiAssetFilter`: The maximum amount of assets to remove from holding.
+- `give: AssetFilter`: The maximum amount of assets to remove from holding.
-- `want: MultiAssets`: The minimum amount of assets which `give` should be exchanged for.
+- `want: Assets`: The minimum amount of assets which `give` should be exchanged for.
 - `maximal: bool`: If `true`, then prefer to give as much as possible up to the limit of `give` and receive accordingly more.
 If `false`, then prefer to give as little as possible in order to receive as little as possible while receiving at least `want`.

 Kind: *Command*